bppdddqqqq/thesis-text/src/DevicesV2/Hardware Wallet/Ledger/Ledger Nano S.md

 # Ledger Nano S
 Versatile hardware wallet device created by a french company Ledger.
-Company is at competition with Trezor company, by releasing their device shortly after the release of [[Trezor Model One]].
+Company is at competition with Trezor company, by releasing their device shortly after the release of [[Trezor One]].

 ## At a glance